DeclanChidlow/vale.rocks/src/posts/game-console-browsers.md

 Apple wouldn't release their own browser, Safari, until several years later in 2003, long after they had stopped supporting the Pippin.

+## Nintendo 64

+The Nintendo 64, as it released in 1996, never received a browser, but the 64DD attachment, which released in 1999, brought internet capabilities to the console and a browser via Randnet Disc (ランドネットディスク) which released in early 2000.
+Randnet was Nintendo's dreadfully unsuccessful Japan-exclusive online service.
+The Randnet Disc includes a general-purpose browser for the system, capable of rendering various webpages.
+While the browser can be controlled via the system's normal controller, it also has support for keyboard and mouse input.
+Details about Randnet, and the browser particularly, are far from abundant.

+## Game Boy Colour

+The Game Boy Colour released in 1998, and in Japan exclusively received [what one could charitably call a browser](https://shonumi.github.io/articles/art14.html) with Mobile Trainer in 2001.
+Using the Mobile Adapter GB, which is an accessory that connected to mobile phones, the Game Boy Colour could play games online.
+The Mobile Trainer cartridge, however, provided an email client and web browser.

+Given the Game Boy Colour's meagre 8-bit processor, even calling it a browser is a stretch.
+It can only access an official Nintendo website, which included news, contests, and information about some downloadable content -- arbitrary web addresses cannot be input.
+On account of the system's limitations, it only supports a few HTML elements, like paragraphs and lists.
+Impressively though, it does support images, albeit in black and white.

+This system also worked on the Game Boy Advance by virtue of its backwards compatibility with the Game Boy Colour.

 ## Sega Dreamcast

 What would be Sega's last console, the Dreamcast, released in 1998.
 It didn't get one browser like its predecessor, the Saturn, but instead received three distinct lineages of browsers.
 Dream Passport, various versions of the PlanetWeb Browser, and Dreamkey.